Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Preliminaries

 We remind the reader of the following identity (see \cite[Section 14]{nica2006lectures}) that will be used in the sequel

 In the analytic approach to free probability, the \emph{Cauchy transform} (also known as Stieltjes transform) and the \emph{$R$-transform} of $\mu$ play an important role and are given by

 Alternatively, recall that for $z$ near infinity, $G_\mu$ has a compositional inverse which we will denote by $K_\mu$, known as the \emph{$K$-transform}.
-Then the $R$-transform and the $K$-transform relate through the following identity
+Then the $R$-transform and the $K$-transform are related by the following identity

+The $F$-transform of $\mu$, is the multiplicative inverse of the Cauchy transform $F_\mu(z):=1/G_\mu(z)$.
+It can be seen that if $\mu$ is a compactly supported measure, then $F_\mu(z)$ admits an expansion of the form